Fractionally integrated curve time series with cointegration: Local Whittle estimation

 as $1/m + m^{1+2\beta}(\log m)^2/T^{2\beta} \to 0$ and $T\to \infty$. \end{proposition} \begin{proof} We note that $\langle X_t,v \rangle = \sum_{j=0}^\infty \phi_j u_{t-j}$, where $u_t = \langle \varepsilon_t, Av \rangle$ is an i.i.d.\ sequence.
 We thus have $\sum_{j \geq M} \mathbb{E}[\langle X_t,v \rangle\langle X_{t+k},v \rangle] = O(1/\log^{4}(M+1))$.
 Then one can easily verify that all the assumptions employed in \citet[Section 4]{SHIMOTSU2006209} are satisfied, and then we may deduce the desired result from their Theorem 4.1. \end{proof}

-\subsection{Inference on $d-b$}
+\subsubsection{Inference on $\ds$}

-We then provide our estimation results for $d-b$.
-In this section, the following preliminary result will be used: if Assumption~\ref{assum1} holds and the first $K$ largest eigenvalues of $\mathbb{E}[(I-P){Y}_t\otimes (I-P){Y}_t]$ are distinct, then $\tilde{v} = \sum_{j=q_d+1}^{q_d+K} a_j \hat{v}_j$ with $a_{q_d+1} \neq 0$ (where $\hat{v}_j$ is defined in Section~\ref{sec_est_d2}) satisfies that
+We then provide our estimation results for $\ds$.
+In this section, the following preliminary result will be used: if Assumption~\ref{assum1} holds and the first $K$ largest eigenvalues of $\mathbb{E}[(I-P){Y}_t\otimes (I-P){Y}_t]$ are distinct, then $\tilde{v} = \sum_{j=q_{\dnn}+1}^{q_{\dnn}+K} a_j \hat{v}_j$ with $a_{q_{\dnn}+1} \neq 0$ (where $\hat{v}_j$ is defined in Section~\ref{sec_est_d2}) satisfies that

 for some fixed element $v$ with $(I-P)v \neq 0$.
 In this section, the asymptotic results given by Proposition 1 and Theorem 1 in \cite{Li2021} are crucial inputs.
-In this regard, the following is worth to be mentioned: even if \cite{Li2021} assume that $\psi_j = \phi_j I$, unlike in the present paper, their results can be extended to the case where Assumption~\ref{assumlw}\ref{assumsr0} is satisfied with only a slight modification. \begin{proposition} Suppose that Assumption~\ref{assum1} holds and the first $K$ largest eigenvalues of $\mathbb{E}[(I-P){Y}_t\otimes (I-P){Y}_t]$ are distinct.
-Moreover, we suppose that Assumption~\ref{assumlw} holds for $v$ satisfying \eqref{eq001a} and $d-b \in [\Delta^S_1,\Delta^S_2]$.
+In this regard, it is worth mentioning that even if $\psi_j = \phi_j I$ is assumed by \cite{Li2021}, unlike in the present paper, their results can be extended to the case where Assumption~\ref{assumlw}(\ref{assumsr0}) is satisfied with only a slight modification. \begin{proposition} Suppose that Assumption~\ref{assum1} holds and the first $K$ largest eigenvalues of $\mathbb{E}[(I-P){Y}_t\otimes (I-P){Y}_t]$ are distinct.
+Moreover, we suppose that Assumption~\ref{assumlw} holds for $v$ satisfying \eqref{eq001a} and $\ds \in [\Delta^S_1,\Delta^S_2]$.
 Then, as $1/m + m/T \to 0$,

-where $\tilde{v} = \sum_{j=q_d+1}^{q_d+K} a_j \hat{v}_j$ and $a_{q_d+1} \neq 0$. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop5}] If the first $K$ largest eigenvalues of $\mathbb{E}[(I-P){Y}_t\otimes (I-P){Y}_t]$ are distinct, we know from Proposition~\ref{prop3} and Lemma 4.3 of \cite{Bosq2000} that $\hat{v}_{q_d+j}$ converges to the eigenvector $v_{q_d+j}$ corresponding to the $j$-th largest eigenvalue of $\mathbb{E}[(I-P){Y}_t\otimes (I-P){Y}_t]$ in the following sense:
+where $\tilde{v} = \sum_{j=q_{\dnn}+1}^{q_{\dnn}+K} a_j \hat{v}_j$ and $a_{q_{\dnn}+1} \neq 0$. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop5}] If the first $K$ largest eigenvalues of $\mathbb{E}[(I-P){Y}_t\otimes (I-P){Y}_t]$ are distinct, we know from Proposition~\ref{prop3} and Lemma 4.3 of \cite{Bosq2000} that $\hat{v}_{q_{\dnn}+j}$ converges to the eigenvector $v_{q_{\dnn}+j}$ corresponding to the $j$-th largest eigenvalue of $\mathbb{E}[(I-P){Y}_t\otimes (I-P){Y}_t]$ in the following sense: